| Microsoft Office Professional 2007Office desktop productivity suite with editions for all business

 flashing documents and rendering windows... just a simple status bar at the

+bottom of the page, well done Microsoft.
 Excel has also gone through some much needed

 improvement in the style department; all of the great styling functionality in